-7.1 The prime responsibility for ensuring children receive an appropriate and full-time education rests with parents/carers (defined by the Education Act 1996 as those with parental responsibility and those who have the care of a child), who will be supported and encouraged by the school.

-7.2 The school expects parents/carers will:
+- 7.1 The prime responsibility for ensuring children receive an appropriate and full-time education rests with parents/carers (defined by the Education Act 1996 as those with parental responsibility and those who have the care of a child), who will be supported and encouraged by the school. - 7.2 The school expects parents/carers will: - ensure their children attend the school regularly; - support their children's attendance by keeping requests for absence to a minimum: - not expect the school to automatically agree any requests for absence, and not condone unjustified absence from school. - Parents will also be expected to: - Notify the school on the first day of absence; - ensure their children arrive at school on time, properly dressed and with the right equipment for the day; - work with the school to support high levels of attendance through receipt of letters, home visits and being present at attendance related meetings where needed.

-- ensure their children attend the school regularly; - support their children's attendance by keeping requests for absence to a minimum; - not expect the school to automatically agree any requests for absence, and not condone - unjustified absence from school. - Parents will also be expected to: - Notify the school on the first day of absence; - ensure their children arrive at school on time, properly dressed and with the right equipment for the day; - work in partnership with the school, for example by attending parents' meetings and - consultations, taking an interest in their children's work and activities; - contact the school without delay if they are concerned about any aspects of their children's school lives.
-The school will endeavour to support parents to address their concerns.
+- work in partnership with the school, for example by attending parents' meetings and consultations, taking an interest in their children's work and activities; - contact the school without delay if they are concerned about any aspects of their children's school lives.
+The school will endeavour to support parents to address their concerns. - Assist the school in providing evidence where there is absence to help the process of attendance monitoring